 After a final sanding, a dark walnut stain was applied and it was ready for a “dry” assembly.
 Before I put it together I had thought it might be difficult to get the legs into the drilled holes.
 As it turned out there was sufficient play in the stretchers to legs so that the dowel end went right in.
 The whole assembly could then be tightened with clamps.
 The final step then was gluing and assembling.
 That was done and excess glue was wiped off, job done.

 Epilogue: I goofed up the basket height measurement and the basket wouldn’t fit under the stand.
 I think had I tried to accommodate the extra height the taper of the legs would be too great.
 Jeep was cool with it.
 His basket moved to a nearby location.

 Thanks for stopping by.
 Be sure to check out our books about building a yurt or a small cable suspension bridge.
 The links to purchase are on the introductory page:

-Images, diagrams, and text copyright 2013-2018 by Marvin Denmark and Robin Koontz unless otherwise noted.
-Please do not copy and post my content anywhere without permission.
+Images, diagrams, and text copyright 2013-2020 by Marvin Denmark unless otherwise noted.
+Please do not copy and post my content anywhere without my permission.
 Thank you.